.

 Wat Chalong in Phuket

-The temple complex includes several other significant structures, most notably the main prayer hall (viharn), which contains the life-like statues of the three most venerated monks: Luang Pho Chaem, Luang Pho Chuang, and Luang Pho Gluem.
-These wax figures, incredibly detailed and realistic in appearance, are continuously adorned with layers of gold leaf applied by respectful visitors as gestures of reverence and gratitude.
+As you explore the temple complex, you will discover several other buildings, most notably the main prayer hall (viharn), which contains the life-like and quite surprising statues of the three most venerated monks: Luang Pho Chaem, Luang Pho Chuang, and Luang Pho Gluem.ย These wax figures, incredibly detailed and realistic in appearance, are continuously adorned with layers of gold leaf applied by respectful visitors as gestures of reverence and gratitude.

 Wat Chalong in Phuket

-The main hall itself exemplifies traditional Thai temple architecture with elevated wooden construction reminiscent of traditional monk residences.
-The building serves as the primary space for daily religious activities, where local Thai people regularly make merit by offering lotus flowers, lighting incense, and placing small pieces of gold paper on the monk statues.
+The main hall has a traditional Thai temple architecture with elevated wooden construction, a traditional monk residence.
+The building serves as the main area for all the daily religious activities, where local Thai people come to make merit by offering lotus flowers, lighting incense, and placing small pieces of gold paper on the monk statues.

 Is there a dress code at Wat Chalong?